Window Glass Replacement Cost

 If you're ordering a replacement unit directly from a supplier, you'll need to know precise details such as the size and thickness of the glass, whether it’s toughened, and the type of glazing used.
 While ordering the glass yourself might save money, most installers will include the cost of the glass in their overall quote.

-Replacing a double glazed unit is fairly straightforward and in fact, any local handyman or DIY enthusiast should be able to do it.
+Replacing a double glazed unit is fairly straightforward.
+A local handyman or DIY enthusiast should be able to do it.

 However, the difficult part and the part which can often lead to expensive mistakes is the initial measuring of the window before placing an order with a manufacturer.